- Users who don't have their display adapter up to date are prone to experience issues with changing the screen resolution.

 5. Update other drivers

-- Press the Windows key + I to open the Settings app, and click on Update & Security from the left panel followed by Advanced options on the right side.
+- Press the Windows key + I to open the Settings app, then navigate to Update & Security, followed by Advanced options on the right side.

-- Now click on the Driver Updates option then select all the driver updates you are presented and lastly click on the Download & install button.
+- Now click on the Driver Updates option, select all the driver updates you are presented, and lastly, click on the Download & install button.

 6. Run the SFC scan

-- Press the Windows + S key to open the Search bar, then type cmd, and right-click on the most relevant result to run it as an administrator.
+3. Next, right-click on the top relevant result to run it as an administrator.

-It is also important to note that many third-party applications that allow you to select custom resolution options may not be completely supported until Windows 11 is released in its final form.
+It is also important to note that many third-party applications that allow you to select custom resolution options may not be supported entirely until Windows 11 is released in its final form.

-You can find more information and potential solutions to the screen resolution issue, that may be applicable to Windows 11 as well.
+You can find more information and potential solutions to the screen resolution issue that may apply to Windows 11 as well.
 Just check out our guide on how to fix the screen resolution issue in Windows 10.

-Additionally, many users have benefited from reading our post on how to solve the screen dimming issue in Windows 11.
-If you are experiencing the same issue, make sure to take a look!
+Additionally, many users have benefited from reading our post on how to solve the dimming screen issue in Windows 11.
+So, if you are experiencing the same problem, take a look!

-Let us know in the comments section below which solution worked best for you as well as what screen resolution you have.
+Let us know in the comments section below which solution worked best for you and what screen resolution you have.